NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Trackless (Greater).md

 * * *

-**Effect** You extend the effect of your rune out to a 20-foot emanation.
+**Effect** You extend the effect of your rune out to a @Template\[emanation|distance:20\].
 The emanation remains for 8 hours, affecting up to 10 creatures of your choice within the area.
 You can Dismiss this effect.

 *Source: Pathfinder Treasure Vault*
 *OGL*